 Safety is the number one feature of the Dream On Me Emma 3-in-1 Convertible bed.
-Available in nine colors, including white, espresso, green, blue, and pink, this solid wood toddler bed comes with four rails that encompass most of the bed.
+Available in ten colors, including white, espresso, green, blue, and pink, this solid wood toddler bed comes with four rails that encompass most of the bed.

 But the best part?
 When your little one is done with the bed, you can convert it to a table and two chairs or into a sofa and table.
 The 3-in-1 is JPMA certified and meets or exceeds all applicable American Society for Testing and Materials (ASTM) and Consumer Product Safety Commission (CPSC) standards.

 - Price: $